 New Orleans: Norwegian Escape

 Book a cruise on Norwegian Escape, and you’ll get just that—an escape for everyone in the family, with plenty of fun, thrills, and gelato to go around.
 As with the rest of the fleet, there are no schedules or dress codes.
-The endless list of activities, dining venues, and entertainment provides more than enough to fill your days.
+The endless list of activities, dining venues, and entertainment provides more than enough to fill your days onboard the ship.
 For your daily dose of action, hit the top deck for the water park and ropes course with zipline-style sky rails and two planks that jut out over the side of the ship.
 Family game shows, mini golf, an escape room, and the kids’ clubs offer more laidback fun.

 Itineraries: Caribbean